avifarah/RotatePictures/README.md

 2020-05-21

 ## Installation Instructions
+If you prefer not to compile the code then retrieve the zipped file [Rotate.Pictures.zip](https://github.com/avifarah/RotatePictures/commit/97244916585071e4207366c8cee07f00a46a34f8).
+Unzip it and make the appropriate modifications to the configuration file (Rotate.Pictures.config).
+That's it.
+The code will work on the .Net Framework 4.8.
+So if you prefer to use the code without compiling it and you do not have the .Net Framework 4.8 then you will need to install the .Net Framework 4.8 (see: [.Net Framework 4.8](https://dotnet.microsoft.com/download/dotnet-framework/net48)).

-Get the source code and compile it, preferably in Release mode.
+On the other hand if you wish to compile the source code yourself, then get the source code and compile it, preferably in Release mode.

 ### Remarks
 Code targets .Net Framework 4.8.
 You may change the target framework if you do not have or do not wish to install the .Net Framework 4.8